Background

 Many caravan insurance policies offer European cover either as standard or as an add-on.
 Check the number of days covered per trip and whether breakdown assistance is included while abroad before you travel.

 Approved alarms, tracking devices, wheel locks, hitch locks, and storing your caravan at a CaSSOA approved site can all help reduce premiums.
 Some insurers require specific security devices as a condition of cover.
+See our caravan security section for the full checklist.

-Yes - caravan insurance Northern Ireland cover is available across the whole of the UK.
+Yes.
+Caravan insurance Northern Ireland cover is available across the whole of the UK.
 Caravan insurance NI policies offer the same protection as those in Great Britain, including touring, static, and folding camper cover.

 Your insurer will pay out based on your cover type.
-New for old cover provides a like-for-like replacement with a brand new caravan, while market value cover pays out the caravan's value at the time of the claim.
+New for old cover provides a like-for-like replacement with a brand new caravan, while market value cover pays out the caravan value at the time of the claim.

 Yes, specialist policies are available for folding campers and trailer tents.
 These cover the unique risks associated with their lightweight construction and canvas elements, which standard caravan policies may not address.